 1. A tale of two of the most competitive stores in the world

-As mentioned above, there are about 2 million apps In the Apple App Store and even more on Google Play, and this number is growing.
+There are about 2 million apps In the Apple App Store and even more on Google Play, and new apps are being added daily.
 At the same time, the number of large mobile app development companies, both in games and in non-games, is getting smaller.
 The way this economy is evolving is similar to many other economies: a small core holds most of the value.

 That said, paid UA for an app isn’t a magic bullet for success.
 Without understanding users and their motivations to install an app or a game (which is what ASO is truly about), these UA dollars will go down the drain as developers wouldn’t know what exactly made their app successful.

-On the other hand, companies that get UA right for there app are the only ones that have a real competitive edge in the app stores: many developers call this a distribution advantage.
+On the other hand, companies that get UA right for their app are the only ones that have a real competitive edge in the app stores: many developers call this a distribution advantage.

 2. The app stores are becoming the only place to obtain a distribution advantage